Regression Testing: A Detailed Guide

 Typically, it involves writing a test for a known bug and re-running this test after every change to the code base.
 This aims to immediately identify any change that reintroduces a bug.

 With a push for agility in software development, there is an emphasis on adopting an iterative process – push new code often and break things if necessary.
 Regression testing ensures that with frequent pushes, developers do not break things that already work.
-The illustration below emphasizes the importance of regression testing.
+The regression testing example below emphasizes its importance.

 Regression Testing Techniques